 Our principal executive offices are located at 3 Hatnufa Street, Floor 6, Yokneam Ilit 2069203, Israel, and our telephone number is +972 (4) 959-0123.
 Our website is www.rewalk.com.
 Information contained, or that can be accessed through, our website does not constitute a part of this annual report and is not incorporated by reference herein.
 We have included our website address in this annual report solely for informational purposes.
 Information that we furnish with or file with the Securities and Exchange Commission, or the SEC, including annual reports on Form 10-K, quarterly reports on Form 10-Q, current reports on Form 8-K and any amendments to, or exhibits included in, these reports are available for download, free of charge, on our website as soon as reasonably practicable after such materials are filed or furnished with the SEC.
 Our SEC filings, including exhibits filed or furnished therewith, are also available on the SEC's website at SEC.gov.
-You may obtain and copy any document we furnish to or file with the SEC at the SEC's public reference room at 100 F Street, NE, Room 1580, Washington, D.C.
-20549.
-You may obtain information on the operation of the SEC's public reference facilities by calling the SEC at 1-800-SEC-0330.
 You may request copies of these documents, upon payment of a duplicating fee, by writing to the SEC at its principal office at 100 F Street, NE, Room 1580, Washington, D.C.
 20549.